TomAston1996/net-scanner/README.md

 # NetScanner

-The goal of NetScanner is to create an all-in-one CLI tool for exporing network vulnerabilities.
+The goal of NetScanner is to create an all-in-one CLI tool for exploring network vulnerabilities.
 The tool will utilise NMAP amongst other libraries to conduct a series of vulnerability tests to help improve Cybersecurity Engineer workflow.

 ![cli](./images/cli.png)